steveklabnik/jujutsu-tutorial/src/advanced/more-advanced-workflows.md

 * Working on all your branches simultaneously
 * A pull request workflow called "Stacked PRs"
 * Copying a change to another branch with `jj duplicate`
+* Running formatters across a whole stack with `jj fix`
 * Workspaces that let you have multiple local checkouts
 * Non-colocated repositories, and where the line between `jj` and `git` sits